datacamp/courses-introduction-to-version-control-with-git/chapter3.md

 ---
 title: Undo
+description: >-
-description: 'Since Git saves all the changes you''ve made to your files, you can use it to undo those changes.
-This chapter shows you several ways to do that.'
+  Since Git saves all the changes you've made to your files, you can use it to undo those changes.
+This chapter shows you several ways to do that.
 ---

 ## How can I commit changes selectively?